-Subpart LLL, SO2 Emissions from Onshore Natural Gas Processing for Which Construction, Reconstruction, or Modification Commenced After January 20, 1984, and on or Before August 23, 2011.
-There is no natural gas sweetening operation at this site.
+Subpart LLL, SO2 Emissions From Onshore Natural Gas Processing for Which Construction, Reconstruction, or Modification Commenced After January 20, 1984, and on or Before August 23, 2011.
+This subpart sets standards for natural gas sweetening units and sweetening units followed by a sulfur recovery unit.
+This facility does not have any gas sweetening units.